Kartik-3004/PETALface/README.md

 ```

 # Usage
-Download the pre-trained weights from [HuggingFace](https://huggingface.co/kartiknarayan/petalface) and ensure the data is downloaded with appropriate directory structure.<br>
+Download the trained weights from [HuggingFace](https://huggingface.co/kartiknarayan/petalface) and ensure the data is downloaded with appropriate directory structure.<br>

 ### Training
 ```python